grydholt/getdata-009/CodeBook.md

 Notice that the tidy.txt data set does not distinguish between the test and training data.
 The test and training data were combined before the tidying of the data.
+The tidy data is in the wide form.

 ## The original data